David Molk

-David Michael Molk (born December 15, 1988) is an American former professional football center who played in the National Football League (NFL) for the San Diego Chargers and the Philadelphia Eagles.
+David Michael Molk (born December 15, 1988) is an American former professional football player who was a center in the National Football League (NFL) for the San Diego Chargers and the Philadelphia Eagles.
 Molk played college football for the Michigan Wolverines, where he was a consensus All-American and the Rimington Trophy winner in 2011, as the best center in college football.
 He was selected by the Chargers in the 2012 NFL draft.

 Molk grew up in the Chicago area and played high school football at Lemont Township High School.
 He was named an All-State player by the Chicago Tribune and was selected to play in the first East-West All-America Football Game in January 2007.

 Molk enrolled at the University of Michigan in 2007.
 In 2010, Molk was the cornerstone in an offensive line that helped Denard Robinson break the Big Ten Conference single-season record with 4,189 yards of total offense.
 Molk was recognized as a first-team All-Big Ten Conference player at the end of the 2010 season.
 In 2011, Molk anchored a line that led the way for Denard Robinson and Fitzgerald Toussaint to become Michigan's first duo of 1,000-yard rushers since 1975.